 This paper examines the magnitude and incidence of benefits and costs of public climate adaptation investments.
 We explore how public investment in adaptation is capitalized in home prices through local property markets.
-We focus on what historically represents one of the largest single investments in flood risk reduction infrastructure in the US: levee projects.
+We focus on flood control levee projects, which historically represent one of the largest categories of investment in flood risk reduction in the US.
 These are public infrastructure projects that deliver geographically specific benefits to nearby properties in the form of reduced risks of flooding.
 In addition to these flood protection benefits, levee construction results in potential flood risk spillovers to surrounding, unprotected areas.
 We provide empirical estimates of the magnitude of these housing market effects for a particularly salient subset of US levee projects, namely those constructed by the US Army Corps of Engineers (USACE), and leverage these estimates to better understand the distributional and welfare impacts of flood adaptation investments.

 We combine hydrologically-precise information on the spatial extent of areas protected by USACE levees with transaction and assessor data from the near universe of residential properties in the continental US in order to estimate the geographically-differentiated impacts of levee construction.
-Our empirical design exploits information on the timing of USACE levee construction and rich geographic data on the proximity of residential transactions levee protected areas and nearby waterways to estimate a broad set of plausible housing market effects of levee construction.
-Our focus on USACE-constructed levee projects is primarily motivated by our empirical design-we are able to collect information on the date of construction for these projects-however, it also ensures that our analysis focuses on a relatively comparable set of projects.
-Given that the housing transaction data that we use in our analysis only goes back as far as 1990, we also restrict our analysis to levees constructed by the USACE after 1990 to ensure that we are able to compare transactions of residential properties before and after levee construction.
+Our empirical design exploits information on the timing of USACE levee construction and rich geographic data on the proximity of residential transactions to levee protected areas and nearby waterways to estimate a broad set of plausible housing market effects of levee construction.
+Given that the housing transaction data that we use in our analysis only goes back as far as 1990, we restrict our analysis to levees constructed by the USACE after 1990 to ensure that we are able to compare transactions of residential properties before and after levee construction.
+Our focus on USACE levees is primarily motivated by our empirical design-we are able to collect information on the date of construction for these projects-however, the scale of these projects make them useful case studies for future investments in climate adaptation: since 1990, the federal government invested over \$3 billion (2019 USD) in USACE-constructed levees, with an additional \$1.7 billion